adonisjs/legacy-docs/3.0/controllers.md

 ## Filtering Resources

 `resources` will create total of 7 routes.
-May or may not these route are required by your applications.
+Depending upon the nature of your application, you might or might not require all routes.

 #### except(actions)

+`except` will not register routes for the given actions.
 ```javascript
 Route
 	.resource('users', 'UserController')